 Is your board and batten wall just for looks, or does it have some sort of organizational purpose like mine does?
 I actively use my wall to keep my things organized by the door.
 That means that the hooks that I added at the top needed to not only look pretty, but be functional.

 The top piece of my wall is some MDF baseboard trim turned upside down.
 Because it's MDF, I had some concerns about the screws for the hooks holding if I hung heavy things from the hooks.
 And as a teacher who routinely carries a laptop, textbook, notebook, and stack of papers to grade to and from my workplace, I was going to hang heavy things from the hooks.

 So, to make sure the hooks would hold, I put some of the plywood underlayment underneath the trim piece, and made sure that all my screws hit that piece.
 I also placed two of my hooks where studs were, and then made sure that the screws for those hooks were long enough to hit the studs.
 This ensures my hooks were strong enough to hold heavy things, and that two of them were extra sturdy.

 Have you ever done a board and batten project?
 If not, are you considering it?
 If so, how did it go?
+Do you have any tips for installing board and batten?
 I'd love to hear all about it!